Teacher's alleged use of racial slur leads to sit-in, disruption at Bellevue West

 "We ended up, at that point, putting the school into a hold status — not a lockdown, not a lockout — just a hold status where we keep people out of the hallways and just in their classroom," Oliver said.

+When a school is placed on"hold," students should remain in their assigned space, and adults are told to lock doors and account for students.
+Business otherwise proceeds as usual at the school.

-A school resource officer called for additional officers who assisted in "getting everything calmed down and people to class who were going to go to class," she said.
+Oliver said a school resource officer called for additional law enforcement officers, who assisted in "getting everything calmed down and people to class who were going to go to class."

 "I think everything was really supportive for the students, to share their voice about their concerns and what they're upset with," she said.
 "But I would say it definitely transitioned from peaceful to more disruptive.
 That's when we did the hold."